 Complete hive purchase

-Fully established hive with drawn foundation and typically strong colony Queen of unknown age or genetics (it is possible for the selling beekeeper to know for sure)
+Fully established hive with drawn foundation and typically strong colony Queen of unknown age or genetics (the selling beekeeper can know for sure)

-Larger potential honey harvest Unknown medication, parasite or disease history unless beekeeper has kept records
+Larger potential honey harvest Unknown medication, parasite, or disease history unless the beekeeper has kept records